Dion Waiters: Miami Heat (2016–2020)

 On December 28, 2018, Waiters was sent to Miami's NBA G League affiliate team, the Sioux Falls Skyforce, for a rehabilitation assignment.
 On January 2, 2019, he made his return for the Heat, scoring seven points in six minutes in a 117–92 win over the Cleveland Cavaliers.
 It was his first game since December 22, 2017.
 Far from 100 percent fit, he played the game due to Dwyane Wade being sidelined by a virus.
 His second game of the season came on January 8, scoring a team-high 15 points in a 103–99 loss to the Denver Nuggets.

 On October 19, 2019, Waiters was suspended for Miami's 2019–20 season debut game for "conduct detrimental to the team."
 On November 8, Waiters missed a game against the Los Angeles Lakers due to a panic attack he experienced while flying to the game.
 His panic attack stemmed from over-consumption of THC-infused edibles.
 Two days later, the Heat suspended Waiters for 10 games, including the previous game he missed, for the consumed edible.
 On December 12, the Heat suspended him again, this time for six games, for calling in to work with an illness, then posting a picture of himself on his Instagram page on a boat celebrating his birthday.
 On January 24, 2020, Waiters made his season debut scoring 14 points in a 122–117 loss against the Los Angeles Clippers.

 On February 6, 2020, Waiters was traded to the Memphis Grizzlies in a three-team trade also involving the Minnesota Timberwolves and three days later, he was waived by the Grizzlies.

 Los Angeles Lakers (2020)

 On March 6, 2020, Waiters signed with the Los Angeles Lakers.
 On July 30, 2020, he made his Lakers debut in a 103–101 win against the Los Angeles Clippers, scoring 11 points.

 The Lakers went on to make the 2020 NBA Finals, facing the Miami Heat.
 The Lakers beat the Heat in 6 games to give Waiters his first championship.

+On August 8, 2023, the Golden State Warriors held a free agent workout with Waiters.

+Hiatus

+Waiters' most recent professional stint was in the 2019–20 NBA season, before taking a break for three years.
+During his hiatus, he suffered from depression.
+On July 13, 2023, he held a private workout in front of NBA scouts at the Victoria Fertitta Middle School, for a chance to re-join the league.